Call now – open 24/7

 Instead, call the police right away.

-In some states, you’re legally obligated to contact the police after a vehicle accident.
+In some states, you’re legally obligated to contact the police after a motor vehicle accident.
 Filing an official police report will benefit your legal future, too.

 2. Assess Your Injuries